etan18/Obsidian-Notes/Computer Science/Machine Structures/scheduling.md

 As a general rule, scheduling policies should be designed to prevent **starvation**, a situation where a thread fails to make progress for an indefinite period of time.
 If a scheduling policy never runs a particular thread on the CPU, the thread will starve.
 Threads can also starve if they wait for each other or are spinning in a way that will never be resolved.

+In practice, schedulers are implemented using **runqueues**, a key data structure which can track all tasks waiting to be scheduled and select which task to run next.
+There is one runqueue associated with each CPU in a system.

 ### posix
 There are a few POSIX built-in functions which allow for forced [[scheduling]] manipulation.
 - `sched_yield()`: calling thread relinquishes the CPU and is put at the end of the run queue